ux-at-icfnext/cwig/pages/patterns/tooltip.md

 csspath: # path to ccs file
 varspath: /patterns/tooltip/tooltip-variations.md
 specification: |
-  When to use the tooltip component
-  - **Helpful, non-critical information.** Use tooltips to strengthen an existing message.
-  - **Enhance confidence.** Use tooltips to increase certainty about an interaction.
-  - **Brief descriptions.** Tooltips perform best with succinct helper text.
-  - **Lack of space.** Tooltips are useful as a last resort for space-constrained UI.
+  Tooltips are generally used to strengthen an existing message or increase certainty about an interaction.
+Tooltips are useful as a last resort for space-constrained UI.
 Explore other options for keeping content visible without a tooltip.

+  - Tooltips perform best with succinct helper text.

+  - Use tooltips only on elements that appear interactive, like buttons or links.

+  - If using tooltips in one context, use in all similar contexts.

 schema: # example schema below .. repeat sets for as many fields as you have
   - fieldname: title
     class-name: usa-classname